-- What has become of the picture-gallery of the Crystal Palace?
-We were to have had by this time the north wing of the great building full of pictures by every modern painter in Europe.
+- What has become of the picture-gallery of the ystal Palace? we were to have had by this time the north wing of the great building full of pictures by every modern painter in Europe.
 The great defect in the '51 Exhibition-the want of pictorial art examples-was to have been supplied by the superior taste and zeal, by the educational yearnings of the Fine Art directors at Sydenham.
-We were told, with some considerable pomposity, that the gentleman who had so successfully collected the pictures of the Dublin Exhibition, had been secured; that a commis. sioner was engaged to hunt up all the artists of the Continent; and that a ship was chartered to bring hither all the gems of the ateliers.
-Curious people have been for weeks peoping through the cracks, and catching glimpses of a grand picture of the "Death of Nelson," in the German style, and others, all which served to keep expectation on tip-toe, when just as all the red cloth was hung up and the Fine Art di-rector eager to cry, "Walk up, ladies and gentlemen," that mala propos Art Journal spoilt it all.
-The Fine Art director literally bolted in dismay at the promised terrors of "the press," and, like a true Russ, ordered everything to be destroyed rather than they should fall into the hands of the critics.
-The Dublin man pleaded for the art of his "natiff ceety," the conti-nental commissioner ("Bolgian ironmonger," the Journal had the audacity to call him) suggested a of attempting to "dress up."
+We were told, with some considerable pomposity, that the gentleman who had so successfully collected the pictures of the Dublin Exhibition, had been secured; that a commissioner was engaged to hunt up all the artists of the Continent; and that a ship was chartered to bring hither all the gems of the ateliers.
+Curious people have been for weeks peeping through the cracks, and catching glimpses of a grand picture of the " Death of Nelson," in the German style, and others, all which served to keep expectation on tip-toe, when just as all the red cloth was hung up and the Fine Art director eager to cry, "Walk up, ladies and gentlemen," rector eager to cry, "Walk up, ladies and gentlemen," Where was our nautical contemporary's First that mal a propos Art Journal spoilt it all.
+The Fine Lord of the Admitalty when some reporter was Art director literally bolted in dismay at the promised Art director interaity bolted indisinity at the promised and we to state that 15,000 saliers have been landed the site in which braddock was deleated, and in an interaction of the press," and, like a true Russ, ordered to operate with the forces in the Crimea.
+Another says 25,000.
+Are they to act as Horse Marines? fall into the hands of the critics.
+The Dublin man pleaded for the art of his "natiff cecty," the continue.
+The Dublin man pleaded for the art of his "natiff cecty," the continue.
+Or are they to form a new division of In- source possible-namely, from the gentleman himself, who has thus restored to him these precious mementos Journal had the audacity to call him) suggested a of attempting to "dress up."

-probable revolution at Munich; but nothing availed against the panic-struck director, he would have every blessed picture down again and consigned to the dispersing care of Pickford and Co. (and they're gone).
-The last hurried words he uttered were, Send 'em all back again, and tell everybody to send in their bills."
+against the panic-struck director, he would have every blessed picture down again and consigned to the dispersing care of Pickford and Co. (and they're The last hurried words he uttered were, gone).
+"Send 'em all back again, and tell everybody to send in their bills."
 What a fine moral for the press.
 Here's a great public company awed by the ghost of a critic.